richsbrown/richsbrown/README.md

 - Full Stack Software Engineer in the JS ecosystem
 - Passionate about efficient, innovative, and elegant apps
-- web3/blockchain/doa/crypto enthusiast
+- web3/blockchain/dao/nft/crypto enthusiast
-- Based remotely, the world is meant to be seen
+- Based remotely, always on the move

 #### What I'm up to